How to drain down a static caravan

 Come winter, many static caravan owners pack up for the season, returning around spring once the weather improves.
 Many caravan parks even close during winter.
 But before leaving your static caravan unattended for a prolonged period, you need to protect it from wear and tear.
 One way of doing this is by draining it down.

-If you’re unsure how to do this, you’re in luck!
-We speak with Lucas Smith, Director of Sunrise Holiday Homes, to get his advice on how to drain down a static caravan.
+If you’re unsure how to do this, you've come to the right place.
+In this article, we speak with Lucas Smith, Director of Sunrise Holiday Homes, to get his advice on how to drain down a static caravan.

 how to drain down a static caravan